Yongancao/testing-readme/README.md

         ```
         /usr/bin/python3 -m pip3 install pygame
         ```
-5. Run Main.py on VS code or on Terminal (run in the right directory)
+5. Run Main.py on VS code or on Terminal (run in the correct directory)
     - Window
     ```
     python Main.py